GerritCodeReview/aws-gerrit/primary-replica/README.md

 Configuration values affecting deployment environment and cluster properties

+* `SERVICE_PRIMARY_STACK_NAME`: Optional.
+Name of the primary service stack. `gerrit-service-primary` by default.
-* `SERVICE_STACK_NAME`: Optional.
-Name of the service stack. `gerrit-service` by default.
+* `SERVICE_REPLICA_STACK_NAME`: Optional.
+Name of the replica service stack. `gerrit-service-replica` by default.
+* `DASHBOARD_STACK_NAME` : Optional.
+Name of the dashboard stack. `gerrit-dashboard` by default.
+* `PRIMARY_SUBDOMAIN`: Optional.
+Name of the primary sub domain. `gerrit-primary-demo` by default.
+* `REPLICA_SUBDOMAIN`: Optional.
+Name of the replica sub domain. `gerrit-replica-demo` by default.
+* `GERRIT_PRIMARY_INSTANCE_ID`: Optional.
+Identifier for the Gerrit primary instance.
+"gerrit-primary-replica-PRIMARY" by default.
-* `GERRIT_INSTANCE_ID`: Optional.
-Identifier for the Gerrit instance. "gerrit-single-master" by default.
+* `GERRIT_REPLICA_INSTANCE_ID`: Optional.
+Identifier for the Gerrit replica instance.
+"gerrit-primary-replica-REPLICA" by default.
 * `GERRIT_VOLUME_ID` : Optional.
 Id of an extisting EBS volume.
 If empty, a new volume for Gerrit data will be created
 * `GERRIT_VOLUME_SNAPSHOT_ID` : Optional.
 Ignored if GERRIT_VOLUME_ID is not empty.
 Id of
 the EBS volume snapshot used to create new EBS volume for Gerrit data.
 * `GERRIT_VOLUME_SIZE_IN_GIB`: Optional.
 The size of the Gerrit data volume, in GiBs. `10` by default.

+*NOTE*: if you are planning to run the monitoring stack, set the `PRIMARY_MAX_COUNT` value to at least 2.
+The resources provided by a single EC2 instance won't be enough for all the services that will be ran*

+* `PROMETHEUS_SUBDOMAIN`: Optional.
+Prometheus subdomain.
+For example: `<AWS_PREFIX>-prometheus`
+* `GRAFANA_SUBDOMAIN`: Optional.
+Grafana subdomain.
+For example: `<AWS_PREFIX>-grafana`

 ### 2 - Deploy

-* Create the cluster, service and DNS routing stacks:
+* Create the cluster, services and DNS routing stacks:

 ```
 make [AWS_REGION=a-valid-aws-region] [AWS_PREFIX=some-cluster-prefix] create-all